New York Does it Right with Haunted History Trail

 “The tourism people “get it”; it’s all about attracting a new visitor base by creating a new type of visitor experience out of existing tourism product.
 The locations that are on the trail, specifically the smaller museums and historical societies rave about this program and have said that the trail is providing them a way to increase their revenues all while giving them a platform to share their history with a visitor who likely would have not come through their doors otherwise.”

 This acknowledges that legends and lore can be a great way to create interest in local history, not to mention generate local tourist dollars.
 There is always concern that promoting alleged hauntings attracts vandalism and other criminal activity.
 No one can stop people with bad intentions from doing bad things, but what you can do is try to remove opportunities for mischief in a controlled, carefully supervised environment in which people can satisfy their curiosity about the unknown.
 I believe this was effectively accomplished with the Haunted History Tour of New York State, and I hope other states follow suit.

-Posted on October 21, 2016, in Travel and tagged Haunted History Tour of New York State, Haunted Tour, New York, New York State, Paranormal Tourism, Rolling Hills Asylum, Tourism, Upstate New York.
+Posted on October 21, 2016, in Haunted Places & Tours, Travel and tagged Haunted History Tour of New York State, Haunted Tour, New York, New York State, Paranormal Tourism, Rolling Hills Asylum, Tourism, Upstate New York.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.